Bilateral Endoprosthetic Surgery of Hip and Knee

 - more intensive early rehabilitation

-Important: These factors are now controllableif anticipated and managed professionally.
+Important: These factors are today controllable, if they are anticipated and professionally managed.

 Why modern centers achieve better results today than before

-Endoprosthetics has evolved into a highly specialized field Successful bilateral operations are based on several pillars:
+Endoprosthetics has developed into a highly specialized field developed.
+Successful bilateral operations are based on several pillars:

 1. Standardized processes instead of individual improvisation